-My newsletter is helping me sharpen my lead-gen skills.
+My newsletter is helping me sharpen my lead-gen and lead nurturing skills.
 It’s helped me familiarize myself with incredible tools like Premise for WordPress.
 It’s coaxed me to read up on landing page optimization and work on my copywriting skills.
 This has been an amazing exercise.

 I probably read less than 2 blog posts a day.
 The main reason I don’t consume as much content as I’d want to is because I think the best way to learn is by doing (more on that here).
 So instead of amassing a bunch of knowledge I can’t put into practice, I focus on building assets that go in tandem with my learning.
 There’s a whole lot more resistance with this approach, but a whole lot more output created.

 Two months in, I couldn’t be happier about starting my newsletter.
 It’s afforded me all the benefits I’ve mentioned above, in addition to all the obvious positive externalities that “digital marketing gurus” ramble about.